 Historically, the industry would recruit people through word-of-mouth and friends-and-family.
 However, to meet the demand for quality staff and to secure future numbers, we found we needed to do more.

 At Anderson, we started to recruit through outreach activities in schools and colleges, but this came with its own issues.
-Parents and carers would often say things like, ‘You’re not going into construction, you should think about becoming an engineer or a doctor.’
+Parents and carers would often say, ‘You’re not going into construction’.
+Or ‘You should think about becoming an engineer or a doctor’.

 We soon learned that we had to start promoting the industry as a safe and structured place in which to work, with genuine opportunities for long term and varied careers.
 We started with the teachers and tutors and, through presenting at parents’ evenings and the like, we began to convince parents and carers that construction can be a viable career.
 These talks definitely helped counter the perceived opinions that going into construction was a dead-end, put-yourself-in-the-bottom-of-a-hole kind of job, where you’d get muddy, dirty and wet every day.